 Lower fee for first-year students

-You can find more information about the tuition fees of the academic year 2018-2019 in the documents Regulations on Admission and Enrolment (pdf)
+You can find more information about the tuition fees of the academic year 2019-2020 in the document Regulations on Admission and Enrolment (pdf)